yl238/yl238.github.io/_about.md

 title: About
 permalink: /about/
 ---
 I am **Sue Liu**, a R&D data scientist at [Mudano](http://mudano.com).
-I work on projects that use machine learning to improve project management.
+I use machine learning to improve the quality of project planning softwares.